10th century - Phoenicians, Malays, Swahili and Arab seamen visit island but do not settle. Island named Dina Robin by Arab mariners.

 1498 - Portuguese explorers stumble upon Mauritius in the wake of Vasco da Gama's voyage around the Cape of Good Hope.

 1510 - Portuguese navigator Pedro … Continue reading →

 A video documentary about the Trains Era in Mauritius by Wassim Sookia.
-It is true that not many of us, of the current generation, has known the railways era in Mauritius, but most of us has certainly heard about it from tales of parents and grandparents.
+It is true that not many of us, of the current generation, have known the railways era in Mauritius, but most of us have certainly heard about it from tales of parents and grandparents.
 The last passenger train was on 31 … Continue reading →

 Le 7 juillet 1810, ce fut l’arrivée d’une vingtaine de navires anglais venant de l’ile Rodrigue sur les côtes nord et ouest de l’Ile Bonaparte (Ile de la Réunion).
 Celle-ci fut prise le 8 juillet et un acte de capitulation signé le jour même.
 Quelques semaines plus tard le gouverneur … Continue reading →